learningequality/ka-lite/sphinx-docs/usermanual/userman_main.rst

 What are the goals of KA Lite?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Learning is fundamental to human flourishing, and strive to support learning opportunities on every front.
-KA Lite’s goal is to make the high-quality educational resources and tools provided by Khan Academy accessible to the estimated 65% of the world that don’t have access to Internet.
+Learning is fundamental to human flourishing, and at Foundation for Learning Equality, we strive to support learning opportunities on every front.
+That's why we created KA Lite, with the goal of making high-quality educational resources and tools provided by Khan Academy accessible to the estimated 65% of the world that don’t have access to Internet.

 How KA Lite works